 “I wish I didn’t know now what I didn’t know then.”

 I first heard these lyrics as a result of needle on vinyl.
 In high school and even as a young adult, I thought I got them.
-I was convinced I knew what Seger meant.
-Each time I hear those 11 words, I would bob my nead along with the beat.
+I was convinced I understood what Seger was saying.
+Each time I heard those 11 words, I would bob my head along with the beat.
 Or at least I’d try to.
-Sometimes in life, There are truths we wish we never knew.
+Sometimes in life, there are truths we wish we never knew.
 Because they hurt.
-And because once we learn about them, they learn even more.
+And because once we learn about them, they hurt even more.

 But now?
 As I am approaching 50, I’m not as confident as I once was.
 You see, I want to know now what I didn’t know then.
 I want to get better.
 I want to make amends.
 I want to move forward.
-And so did Amber, Josh, Brad and Shana.
-They didn’t hide from their mistakes or wish that they didn’t know about them.
-No, they faced them head-on.
-Like grown-ups.
+And I bet you do too.
+You don’t want to hide from your mistakes or wish that you didn’t know about them.
+No, you want to face them head-on.
+Like a grown up.

-What do the four people highlighted in this section have in common?
-Unlike what Bob Seger sang his ‘70s rock hit, they wanted to know now what they didn’t know then.
-They admitted messing up even though they had no idea they were doing so at the time.
+Unlike what Bob Seger sang his ‘70s rock hit, you want to know now what you didn’t know then.
+You want to own your mistakes even though you may have had no idea you were making them at the time.
 That’s not easy to do.

 But each one of us can.

-How did they move forward?
-What did they do that enabled them to get back up?
+How did we move forward?
+What did can we do that allows us to get back up?

-They owned their mistakes.
-This was difficult because the mistakes they made were unintentional.
+First, we own their mistakes.
+This is difficult because the mistakes we often make are unintentional.

 Former Navy Seal and highly decorated war hero Jocko Willink said it best, “Let go of your delicate pride.”
 Yeah, you messed up.
 Now what?
 Well, since you are reading this book, I am assuming you care about righting your wrong.
-And this book is about ownership and getting up once we fall.
+And this book is about ownership and moving forward once we fall—here we go.